R-Saad007/Streamlit-Mistral-7B-GPT/README.md

-## A chatbot utilizing the Mistral 7-B LLM and LangChain for QA, and Streamlit for the front-end application.
+## A chat application utilizing the Mistral 7-B LLM and LangChain for QA, and Streamlit for the front-end.